Big Water, Big Fish

 Corine Armstrong with a silver Nipigon River salmon.
 (Photo credit: Gord Ellis)

-One tried and true way to get salmon that are more aggressive, overall, is to fish at first and last light. from what I've seen over the years, there's little doubt the early bird gets the fish.
+One tried and true way to get salmon that are more aggressive, overall, is to fish at first and last light.
+From what I've seen over the years, there's little doubt the early bird gets the fish.
 If you are committed enough to get up really early and put the boat in before first light, I'd estimate your chance of hooking up a Nipigon River salmon goes up 100%.
-These fish are light-shy and that very first crack of morning sees them both aggressive and unafraid.
+These fish are light-shy, and that very first crack of morning sees them both aggressive and unafraid.
 I know of anglers who only fish the first hour or two of the day and then pack it in.

 Salmon Tackle And Lures

 The vast majority of salmon caught in the Nipigon River are taken by trolling.
 This technique simply puts the lure in the water longer over the greatest amount of real estate.
 The go-to lure on the Nipigon River is the Rapala J-13, and almost everyone uses it.
 The top colours are fire-tiger, chartreuse or silver and black.
 The J-13 is a fantastic lure, and the salmon certainly love the jointed action.
 If you prefer to cast, try spoons like a 3/4 ounce silver Krocodile, Len Thompson, Little Cleo, or Daredevle.
 Spoons are quite an effective presentation when worked in shallow runs and pools.
-Let the lure flutter in the current and get carried with the current.
+Let the lure flutter in the current and get carried away with the current.
 Also worth a try are silver or white lipless crankbaits like the Rattle Trap or Rippin' Rap.
 My final salmon go-to is either a 4-inch plastic shad on a lead head or a bucktail jig in white, red, and chartreuse.
 Swimming a jig through deep slots in the river, or at tail out, is a great way to pick off a salmon.

 rapala j-13 lure